 If the program is Then ALTCS The payments are counted as unearned income.
-SSI-MAO MSP NOTE If the insurance payment is reduced because the person has other disability benefits like Social Security Disability or Worker's Compensation, count only the reduced amount.
-See Example of reduced disability insurance amount Adult Caretaker Relative All or part of the payments may be counted depending on who paid the premium for the Pregnant Woman policy: Child If the employee paid any part of the premium with after-tax income, the same KidsCare percentage of the disability insurance payment is excluded.
+SSI-MAO NOTE If the insurance payment is reduced because the person has other disability MSP benefits like Social Security Disability or Worker's Compensation, count only the reduced amount.
+See Example of reduced disability insurance amount Adult All or part of the payments may be counted Caretaker Relative depending on who paid the premium for the policy: Pregnant Woman If the employee paid any part of the premium with after-tax income, the same Child percentage of the disability insurance KidsCare payment is excluded.
 For example, if the person paid half of the premium with aftertax income, then half of the payment is excluded.
 If any part of the premium was paid with pre-tax income OR was paid by the employer, the same percentage of the disability insurance payment is counted.
 See Taxable Disability Insurance Example